flowhub/guv/README.md

 The number of workers is calculated to attempt that all jobs are completed within a specified *deadline*.
 This is based on estimates of the processing time (mean, variance).

+guv is written in Node.js, but can be used with workers in any programming language.

 [Origin of the word guv](http://english.stackexchange.com/questions/14370/what-is-the-origin-of-the-british-guv-is-it-still-used-colloquially).

 ## Status